Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Baseline Descriptions

 \item \textbf{CPC} \citep{liskavets2024promptcpc}: A contrastively trained sentence-ranking model that selects sentences based on semantic similarity to the query in embedding space.
 It is query-aware and trained on synthetic QA data.

-\item \textbf{Raw Attention} \citep{wang_quito_2024,fang_attentionrag_2025}: A non-learning baseline that selects sentences by averaging attention weights from the final decoder token.
-This mimics attention-based heuristics used in prior work such as QUITO and AttentionRAG.
+\item \textbf{Raw Attention} \citep{wang_quito_2024,fang_attentionrag_2025}: An attention-based heuristic baseline that ranks sentences using normalized decoder attention weights derived from concatenated query--context inputs, following prior attention-based compression methods such as QUITO and AttentionRAG.

-\item \textbf{Random Selection}: Sentences are sampled uniformly at random until the token budget is met.
-Serves as a lower-bound reference.
+\item \textbf{Random Selection}: Sentences are sampled uniformly at random until the token budget is met, serving as a lower-bound reference.

 \item \textbf{Empty Context}: The model receives only the question without any retrieved context, serving as a zero-context baseline. \end{itemize}

 All baselines are evaluated under the same token budget and LLM generation setting for fair comparison.